 - Motorhomes and heavier trucks and/or heavier trucks and trailers must load down the center of the ferry (depending on weight and width) and are required to pay a $48 “down-the-middle” fee.

 - After dark, when you have alerted the ferry operator you are at the landing awaiting transport, turn your headlights off if possible– don’t blind the operator.

 - Do not drive on or off the ferry without being directed by the operator to do so.
 The operators are being instructed to follow this practice.

-- Drive very slowly when getting on or off the ferry for the safety of the operators and to avoid the bouncing of the counterweights and the ramp.
-The bouncing of the counterweights may damage your vehicle and can contribute to the bending of the ramps.
+- Drive slowly when getting on or off the ferry for the safety of the operators and to avoid possible bottoming out of your vehicle.

 - Follow the operators’ instructions as to which side of the ferry they instruct you to place your vehicle.
 While the ferry is being loaded it is the responsibility of the operator to properly distribute the weight, so the ferry does not bottom out and incur damage at the landings.